 Take the opportunity to clean your curtains and blinds

-- If you can’t take them down and give them a proper wash; if that’s not possible, then at least dust them off and remove any cobwebs using either a dry brush or a suitable vacuum cleaner attachment.
+- If you can’t take them down yourself, then at least dust them off and remove any cobwebs using either a dry brush or a suitable vacuum cleaner attachment

 It’s important to remember that any cleaning you’re doing with the curtains, blinds or sills should come before tackling the windows themselves.
 If you do this in the wrong order, then any water that drips down on to a dusty surface below will create an unpleasant sludgy mess – and more work for yourself that could have been avoided.

 Window cleaning can involve a lot of straining to reach high corners while water is splashing around, so ensure you’ve taken the necessary steps to ensure you’re working safely.
 For example: